oMaster120o/SStr/README.md

 ## SStr structure

-The SStr type has the following information:
+The SStr type has the following values:

 ```c
   char*           data;     // a string held by each SStr independently.